jadKhoury1/simple-body-validator-documentation/docs/error-messages/working-with-error-messages.md

 ### Retrieving All Error Messages For A Field

-If you want to retreive an array of all messages for a given field, use the <code>get</code> method
+If you want to retrieve an array of all messages for a given field, use the <code>get</code> method

 ```js
     const emailErrors = errors.get('email');